vpsfreecz/haveapi-fs/README.md

 Components are arranged in a tree structure, where directories are branches and files are leaves.
 Any component can be modified or replaced.

-The following example demonstrates how to add a custom file to existing component.
+The following example demonstrates how to add a custom file to an existing component.

 ```ruby